scrum-1/horosim/docs/Installation.md

 If so, the compiler is installed and it can be found by the system.
 Well done!

+Now, it is time to get the HoRoSim source code.
+When the Arduino IDE is installed, run it.
+In the Arduino IDE, go to File-> Preferences and locate the Sketchbook location.
+In my case, it is in C:\fai\documents\Arduino.
+Go to this folder and check if there is a folder called "hardware".
+If not, create it.

+If you know how to use git, clone the HoRoSim repository in the hardware folder.
+If not, you can download the source code from the [HoRoSim repository](https://bitbucket.org/afaina/horosim/src/master/).
+To do that, open the repository in a web browser and click on the "..." button next to the clone button.
+Then, select "Download repository".
+Extract the zip file and copy the horosim folder in the hardware folder.

+In my case, the structure is C:\fai\documents\Arduino\hardware\HoRoSim.

 Now we need to install the OpenGL and GLUT libraries (Yes, they are very old but they are easy to use and install).

 The easiest option is to download them already compiled.
 They are available [here](https://www.transmissionzero.co.uk/software/freeglut-devel/).
-Select the "Download freeglut 3.0.0 for MinGW" option, download the zip file and extract it.
-First, we need to copy the freeglut.dll file in the bin folder to the folder that contains the binaries of the c++ compiler.
-In  my case, it is located here : C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\bin.
-Second, we need to copy the GL folder in the include folder to the include folder of the compiler.
-In  my case, it is located here : C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\include.
-Thus, I have now a GL folder inside the include folder of the compiler.
-Finally, we need to copy libfreeglut.a and libfreeglut_static.a from the lib folder to the lib folder of the compiler.
-In  my case, it is located here : C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\lib.
-In all cases, do not copy the folders called x64.

-Finally, we need to create a new environment variable for the include folder of Mingw-w64 (in my case, C:\Program Files (x86)\mingw-w64\i686-8.1.0-posix-dwarf-rt_v6-rev0\mingw32\include).
-Press in the START icon, type "Edit the system environment variables", and click on the icon that appears.
-In that menu, click on "Environment Variables...".
-In the next menu, check if there is a variable called CPATH in the System variables.
-If so, edit it and add a semicolon (";") and the path to the include directory.
-This should be done by inserting it at the end of the field, without deleting the previous text.
-If not, press on the New... button and on the Variable Name type CPATH and on Variable value type the path to the include folder.

-The compiler and the libraries are installed.

-#### Linux and MacOS
+Select the "Download freeglut 3.0.0 for MinGW" option, download the zip file.
+Create a folder redist inside the HoRoSim folder and extract the glut libraries there.
+In my case, the libraries are in "C:\fai\documents\Arduino\hardware\HoRoSim\redist\freeglut".
+Note that the if you have installer a x64 compiler, you should replace the libraries of freeglut by the x64 libraries (they are in a folder called x64).

+HoRoSIm is installed!

+## MacOs installation

+### Step 1: CoppeliaSim Simulator

+Install the CoppeliaSim simulator for your operating system.
+Link: [CoppeliaSim simulator](https://www.coppeliarobotics.com/).

+### Step 2: Arduino IDE (>1.5.0 and <2.0)

+Download the Arduino IDE from the [Arduino website](https://www.arduino.cc/en/software) and install it in you system.
+The Arduino IDE 1.8.14 is the last stable version. **Do not download the Arduino 2.0, which is still in beta and uses a completely new system**

+### Step 3: HoRoSim source code, g++ and glut libraries

-In Linux and MacOS, the installation of the compiler and the libraries is straight forward.
+In MacOS, the installation of the compiler and the libraries is straight forward.
 Simply, open a terminal and type these commands:

 	sudo apt-get update
 	sudo apt-get install g++